Skip to content

 Benchmarks

 Numbers straight from the silicon.
-Three verifier families, both cores, three allocators.
+Four verifier families, both cores, three allocators.
 Full data